eblot/pyftdi/pyftdi/serialext/README.rst

 Shell commands::

-  pip install virtualenv
-  virtualenv ~/.pyusb
+  pyvenv ~/.pyusb
   ~/.pyusb/bin/pip install pyserial
-  ~/.pyusb/bin/pip install [--pre] pyusb
+  ~/.pyusb/bin/pip install pyusb
   PYTHONPATH=. ~/.pyusb/bin/python pyftdi/serialext/tests/pyterm.py -p ftdi:///?

 Note that if there's only one FTDI device connected to the host, the FTDI URL should be as simple as ``ftdi:///n``, where n is the FTDI UART port (starting from 1).